wackou/bts_tools/docs/index.rst

 =======================================

-The BTS Tools will help you build, run and monitor any graphene-based client (currently BitShares, Steem, Muse).
-There is still support for older clients (DACPlay, DPoS-PTS), however this functionality is deprecated and will be removed in a future version.
+The BTS Tools will help you build, run and monitor any graphene-based client (currently BitShares, Steem, Muse, PeerPlays).

 .. note:: these tools were originally developed for the BitShares network, and
           later expanded to support any graphene-based network.
-This means that everywhere you will see BitShares mentioned in this documentation, it should be understood as BitShares, Steem or Muse.
-Similarly, ``bts`` can be interchanged with ``steem`` and ``muse``.
+This means that everywhere you will see BitShares mentioned in this documentation, it should be understood as BitShares, Steem, PeerPlays or Muse.
+Similarly, ``bts`` can be interchanged with ``steem``, ``ppy``, and ``muse``.

 There are 2 tools currently provided:

-- command line utility allowing to quickly build and run any graphene-based client
+- a command line utility allowing to quickly build and run any graphene-based client
-- web application allowing to monitor a running instance of the client and send an email or push notification on failure
+- a web application allowing to monitor a running instance of the client and send an email or push notification on failure

 If you like these tools, please vote for `witness wackou`_ on the Steem, BitShares